SK-SCMLab/Descriptive-Inferential-analysis-for-Manufacturing-operations-using-Excel/README.md

    |**Lower/Upper 95%**|Confidence interval for coefficient.
 If it crosses zero, the variable may not be significant|

    **Conclusion**: 1.
 Furnace temperature and Speed show no influence
-                   2. Pressure has the brief impact comparatively on final thickness of the steel
+                   2. Hydraulic Pressure has the brief impact comparatively on final thickness of the steel
                    3. The regression model is not strong enough to be statistically significant at 95% confidence.
 Hence, the model may be acceptable at 90% confidence

+3. *Situation: The Production Planning Manager wants to understand the relationships between the variables that are used in the master data for operation purposes*

+   **Inference**: *Correlation Analysis* || From the excel analysis, there existed only weak positive or weak negative correlation

+    **Conclusion**: 1.
+Comparatively, furnace temperature has the strongest impact on the sheet thickness
+                    2. Parameters that show negative correlation with thickness represents inversely proportionate relation with one another
+                    3. These insights helps in process tuning and quality improvement

-3. *Situation:
+4. *Situation: